laurb9/PanoController-Firmware/README.md

 # Pano Controller

-Open Platform for high-resolution panoramic photography.
-Initially developed a board upgrade for the Gigapan EPIC 100, but designed to be flexible and support home-brew panoramic platforms.
+Open Arduino-based Platform for high-resolution panoramic photography.
+Started as a board replacement/upgrade for the Gigapan EPIC 100, but designed to be flexible and support home-brew panoramic platforms.

 See the <a href="https://www.facebook.com/panocontroller">Official Facebook page</a> for demo videos and more progress photos.